microsoft/onnxruntime/samples/c_cxx/README.md

 You may get a precompiled libpng library from [https://onnxruntimetestdata.blob.core.windows.net/models/libpng.zip](https://onnxruntimetestdata.blob.core.windows.net/models/libpng.zip)

 ## Install ONNX Runtime
-You may either get a prebuit onnxruntime from nuget.org, or build it from source by following the [BUILD.md document](../../../BUILD.md).
+You may either get a prebuit onnxruntime from nuget.org, or build it from source by following the [build instructions](../../BUILD.md).
 If you build it by yourself, you must append the "--build_shared_lib" flag to your build command.
-Like:

 ```
 build.bat --config RelWithDebInfo --build_shared_lib --parallel
 ```